barsanuphe/grenier/README.md

 How about restoring files from copies/the cloud you say?
 That will never happen.
 Or maybe just once.
 You don't need a wrapper for this.
-Just use `attic` and/or `duplicity` directly.
+Just use `attic`/`bup` and/or `duplicity` directly.
 Chances are if that happens you will not mind checking out their man pages.

 When did you last update the copies of your repositories on that hard drive you dropped off at your cousin's home?